seva100/cluboard/README.md

 ### PRs

 Pull requests & suggestions are much appreciated &mdash; please don't hesitate to open an issue or to contribute.
+Since the codebase is in the very early state, bugs for various systems can be present -- please open an issue in this case as well.